 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-LimeRevenge, BlackRemote, Gh0st are a few examples of other RAT type trojans.
-Nearly all malicious programs under this classification share similarities in-between.
-Their abilities can differ (e.g. they can track and gather data, cause chain infections, mine cryptocurrency, etc.), however they all have a single purpose - to generate revenue for their developers.
-These infections pose a huge threat to computers and users, therefore they must be eliminated without delay.
+LimeRevenge, BlackRemote, and Gh0st are just some examples of other RAT-type trojans.
+Most malicious programs within this classification share similarities.
+Their capabilities can differ (e.g. they might track and record data, cause chain infections, mine cryptocurrency, etc.), however, they are all designed to generate revenue for the developers.
+These infections pose a a significant threat to computers and users, and therefore must be eliminated without delay.

 How did Sectop infiltrate my computer?

-It is highly recommended not to open suspicious and/or irrelevant emails, especially ones received from unknown senders (addresses).
-Any attachments (or links) found in suspect mail must never be opened - as these files are the origin of a potential system infection.
-Users are encouraged to use Microsoft Office version released after year 2010.
+Do not open suspicious and/or irrelevant emails, especially those received from unknown senders (addresses).
+Any attachments or links found in suspect mail must never be opened - as these files are the origin of a potential system infection.
+Use Microsoft Office versions released after 2010.
 The newer versions have "Protected View" mode, which prevents MS documents from automatically enabling macro commands.
-In other words, this mode stops the files from beginning to download/install malware the moment they are opened.
+This mode stops files from beginning to download/install malware when they are opened.
 Only official and verified download channels should be used, as opposed to various sharing networks and other third party downloaders.
 Programs should be activated and updated with tools/functions provided by legitimate developers.
-Illegal activation ("cracking") tools and third party updaters can be used to spread malicious content, therefore they are advised against use.
-It is paramount to have a dependable anti-virus/anti-spyware suite installed and kept updated.
-This software is to be used for regular system scans and removal of detected threats/issues.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Illegal activation ("cracking") tools and third party updaters can proliferate malicious content, and should thus be avoided.
+Have a reputable anti-virus/anti-spyware suite installed and kept updated.
+This software should be used for regular system scans and removal of detected threats/issues.
+If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.